Pavithrashekar/Online-certificate-management-sytem-project/README.md

     - Certificate Access: Once a certificate is authorized, students can view and download it.
 Until authorization, certificates are not accessible.

+ - Technologies Used:

+  - Frontend:

+    - React: A JavaScript library used to build the user interface, leveraging hooks for managing state and side effects.

+    - Material-UI: Provides a suite of modern, responsive UI components such as tables, buttons, and grids to enhance user experience.

+    - JavaScript ES6+: Utilizes modern JavaScript features for concise and effective code.

+    - Axios: Used for making HTTP requests to interact with the backend.

+    - Blob and URL APIs: Manage file downloads by creating and handling file-like objects in the browser.